bkw777/dl2/README.md

 Failing that, then it looks in the root share dir.
 This is another way to override the files bundled with dlplus, for the entire shared directory tree.
 Failing that, it gets the file from /usr/local/lib/dl.
 These files are bundled with dlplus, and means you never have to manually supply DOS100.CO or any of the others in any share paths.
 This way the TS-DOS and Sardine options in Ultimate ROM II always work "by magic" without you having to do anything to provide the files like with a real drive & disk, yet if you want to use some other version of the files, you can, by just placing them in the share path just like placing them on a disk.

+There are bootstrap installers for TSLOAD for Model 100 and 200 bundled with the other client installers.

 [More details](ref/ur2.txt)